Zayox/SocialShadow/README.md

 # Social Shadow by NABB team

-This project was made by Nicolas, Bastien, Benjamin & Amir
+This project was made by Nicolas, Amir, Bastien, Benjamin